NERVE FIBERS IN YOUR SKIN CAN TELL A DEEPER STORY ABOUT YOUR HEALTH

 Why should I get tested?

-If your doctor suspects you may have synucleinopathy, the results of the Syn-One Test, along with your health history and clinical features, can help provide a more confident diagnosis.
+If your doctor suspects you may have a synucleinopathy, the results of the Syn-One Test, along with your health history and clinical features, can help provide a more confident diagnosis.
 The test results may even help shorten the time to a correct diagnosis –which means you and your doctor can get started on making the best choices for your health.

 What to ask your doctor